AshwinMaharjan/movie-search-react/README.md

-# 🎬 Movie App
+# Movie App

 A cinematic movie discovery app built with React, powered by the TMDB API.
-Browse popular movies, search by title, and save your favorites — all persisted across sessions via localStorage.
+Browse popular movies, search by title and save your favorites — all persisted across sessions via localStorage.

 ---

-## ✨ Features
+## Features

 - **Popular Movies** — loads the current trending movies on launch
 - **Search** — find any movie by title using the TMDB search API
 - **Favorites** — add or remove movies from your favorites list with one click
 - **Persistent Storage** — favorites survive page refreshes via localStorage
-- **Responsive Design** — works cleanly on mobile, tablet, and desktop
+- **Responsive Design** — works cleanly on mobile, tablet and desktop

 ---

-## 🛠 Tech Stack
+## Tech Stack

 | Layer | Technology |
 |---|---|